 2007 ASM – Exeter BSL: “Paravertebral blocks”, Prof Jonathan Richardson, Bradford, UK

-2008 ASM – London BSL: Dr Vincent Chan, Toronto, Canada The Unsung Hero Award (sponsored by BBraun) was developed in 2009 in recognition of the hard work and dedication of anaesthetists in the field of regional anaesthesia, and which often goes unnoticed.
+2008 ASM – London BSL: "Ultrasound Guided Regional Anaesthesia – Is it here to stay?"
+Dr Vincent Chan, Toronto, Canada The Unsung Hero Award (sponsored by BBraun) was developed in 2009 in recognition of the hard work and dedication of anaesthetists in the field of regional anaesthesia, and which often goes unnoticed.

 2009 ASM – Liverpool BSL: “Interactive Anatomy DVD”, Dr Alain Delbos, Toulouse, France Unsung Hero Award: Dr Fred Sage, East Surrey Dr Barry Nicholls (Taunton) elected President at the Liverpool ASM (2009-2012).